-While global drilling activity is showing signs of recovery and commodity prices have strengthened over the last year, these aforementioned factors could continue to put pressure on commodity prices, adversely impacting the level of drilling activity in the regions in which Pason operates, which could have a materially adverse effect on Pason's business, financial condition, results of operations and cash flows.

-Further, Russia's recent invasion of Ukraine has had a significant effect on commodity prices and economies globally.
-The conflict is rapidly evolving and has elicited a swift international response, including sanctions against Russia, which could continue to have significant implications on commodity prices and economies more broadly.
-The extent, duration and impact of the current Russian-Ukrainian conflict and related international action cannot be accurately predicted at this time.
-Pason does not have any operations or revenue generated in Russia or the Ukraine, however, the situation is rapidly evolving and ongoing conflict may negatively impact commodity price volatility and global financial conditions, which could have an indirect adverse effect on Pason's business and financial condition.
+These aforementioned factors could continue to put pressure on commodity prices, adversely impacting the level of drilling activity in the regions in which Pason operates, which could have a materially adverse effect on Pason's business, financial condition, results of operations and cash flows.
+Pason does not have any operations or revenue generated in Russia or the Ukraine, however, the situation is evolving and ongoing conflict may negatively impact commodity price volatility and global financial conditions, which could have an indirect adverse effect on Pason's business and financial condition.